 Duties and Responsibilities:

-Client Services: Provide trauma-informed, client-centered, strengths and evidenced-based psychotherapy to minor children who have experienced one or more of the following: physical abuse, sexual abuse, sexual exploitation, and/or emotional abuse; neglect, including parental chemical substance abuse; domestic violence and/or witness to violence in the home, child abduction, exposure to crime/violence in the community, victim of other criminal activity and or bullying per California Education Code48900(r).
-Psychotherapy services include; individual one-on-one and group weekly services.
-In addition, the AT Clinician will provide crisis intervention, case management, and linkages to resources, whilst working collaboratively with non-offending caregivers.
-Complete and maintain accurate records including informed consent, session notes, progress reports, business records, and monthly service reports.
-Conduct psycho-social assessments, and evaluate findings for completion of a holistic psycho-social treatment/case plan.
-Exercise all activities in accordance with the confidentiality, law, and ethics of the State of California Board of Behavioral Sciences, the American Association of Marriage and Family Therapists, and the National Association of Social Workers.
-Other duties as assigned.
-Multidisciplinary Partnership Liaison: While upholding confidentiality, communicates with multidisciplinary partners to advocate for clients; assists partners in addressing clients’ needs; facilitates communication between partners and clients; obtains police reports to assist in filing applications with the Victim Assistance Program; provides onsite partners with advocacy resources and materials; acts as a liaison between client and law enforcement; civil-legal services, victims assistance and medical staff professionals; coordinates with FJC staff on a daily basis to maintain order, rapport, and respect.
-Maintains close contact with each client’s authorized collateral resources and supports.
+Counselor III reports to the Clinical Supervisor and will provide the following duties: Client Services: Crisis intervention, individual, group and family trauma-informed, evidence-based/informed counseling services on a weekly basis (or as scheduled depending on program requirements and family needs).
+Complete and maintain accurate records including: informed consent, session notes, progress reports, business records, and monthly service reports.
+Conduct psycho-social assessments, evaluate findings for completion of a holistic psycho-social treatment/case plan.
+Exercise all activities in accordance with the confidentiality, law and ethics of the State of California Board of Behavioral Sciences, the American Association of Marriage and Family Therapists, and the National Association of Social Workers.
+This position will also be a part of the supervision roster for our 24/7 hotline, will provide supervision of volunteer advocates, and will monitor volunteer compliance with supervision and training requirements; other duties as assigned.
+Onsite Partnership Liaison: While upholding confidentiality, communicates with onsite partners to advocate for clients; assists onsite partners in addressing clients’ needs; facilitates communication between onsite partners and clients; obtains police reports to assist in filing applications with the Victim Assistance Program; provides onsite partners with advocacy resources and materials; acts as a liaison between client and law enforcement; civil-legal services, victims assistance and medical staff professionals; coordinates with FJC staff on a daily basis to maintain order, rapport, and respect.
+Maintains close contact with each client’s authorized collateral resources and support.
 Participates in scheduled staff and multidisciplinary team meetings, presenting relevant information on all case/treatment plans, changes, and onsite partner referrals.
 Completes follow-up on participants following the completion of services.
 Data Collection and Documentation: Maintains client files; documents all client contact; documents all onsite and offsite referrals, and outcomes; maintains all consents; gathers and enters statistical data resulting from advocate contacts into software system; audits software system on a monthly basis to ensure data align with ATFs.
-Training and Workshops: Training and Workshops: Participates in the provision of agency-wide training to staff and volunteers.
-Attends SU-sponsored staff meetings and training as assigned.
+Training and Workshops: Participates in agency quarterly clinical/advocate volunteer trainings.
+Attends SU sponsored staff meetings and trainings as assigned.

 Knowledge, Specialized Skills, and Abilities: